6 Careers Students Can Explore in Virtual Reality

 VR for Nursing

-Students step into the role of a nursing assistant, supporting healthcare professionals in a busy clinical environment.
-Developed with input from subject matter experts and aligned to Hartman’s Nursing Assistant Care: The Basics, these simulations introduce learners to authentic patient care routines in an engaging way.
+Students step into the role of a nursing assistant and support healthcare professionals in a busy clinical environment.
+This simulation was developed with input from subject matter experts and follow Hartman’s Nursing Assistant Care: The Basics.
+They introduce learners to authentic patient care routines in an engaging way.

 Lessons are organized into three modules: Human Body Systems, Vital Signs Monitoring, and Hygiene and Infection Transmission.

-Students practice measuring vital signs, recognizing symptoms, and communicating with patients – all in a safe, controlled setting.
-They build empathy, professionalism, and technical skills while gaining confidence and a realistic view of what a healthcare career involves – something that is usually difficult for students to experience firsthand.
+Students practice measuring vital signs, recognizing symptoms, and communicating with patients.
+All of this takes place in a safe, controlled setting.
+They build empathy, professionalism, and technical skills.
+At the same time, they gain confidence and a realistic view of what a healthcare career involves, which is usually hard for students to experience firsthand.

 Welder